LIST: Senior menus for Amargosa and Pahrump centers

 The Amargosa Senior center’s dining room is closed however home delivery is available.
 To order home delivery or for any questions, call the center at 372-5413.
 Due to shortages of some supplies, substitutions may be made if necessary.

-Tuesday – Chef’s salad with ham/cheese/eggs/ranch dressing, cottage cheese, Chantilly fruit cup;
+Monday – BBQ chicken, roasted veggies, potato salad, whole wheat dinner roll, strawberries;

+Tuesday – Beef taco with salsa/lettuce/cheese/sour cream/guacamole, Mexican corn, ranch beans, fruit;

-Wednesday – Oven-fried chicken, herbed red potatoes, steamed peas and carrots, garden salad with dressing, fruit;
+Wednesday – Spinach lasagna, garden salad with lite Italian dressing, garlic bread, chocolate cake;

-Friday – *Breakfast* Scrambled eggs with veggies, biscuits and gravy, sausage links, fruit, orange juice.
+Friday – *Breakfast* French toast, hash browns, sausage links, strawberries, orange juice.

-The menu (subject to change) for the week of September 7 – September 11.

-The Beatty Senior Center will be closing for congregate services as of 9/1/2020 indefinitely, so there will not be a menu for that site.